SHIGELLA FACT SHEET

 What are the symptoms and the incubation time?

 The most common symptom of shigellosis is diarrhea, which often contains blood and mucus from the intestinal walls.
 Other symptoms may include fever, nausea, vomiting, loss of appetite, dehydration and stomach cramps.
 For young children, a fever and infection may lead to convulsions.
 Some people may remain asymptomatic (not develop symptoms) while infected.
 Symptoms usually appear 12 to 96 hours after infection.

 How long do the symptoms last?

-People with health immune systems are usually ill for five to seven days before the symptoms disappear, though the infection may remain in the body for one to two weeks afterwards.
+People with healthy immune systems are usually ill for five to seven days before the symptoms disappear, though the infection may remain in the body for one to two weeks afterwards.
 About three percent of people who are infected with S. flexneri will develop Reiter’s Syndrome, which is characterized by joint pain, eye irritation and painful urination.
 Reiter’s Syndrome can last several months or years, and can lead to chronic arthritis, but is a rare complication.